gildesmarais/website/_posts/2020-04-11-on_slaughtering_a_pig.md

 Blood will squirt out of the cut.
 The pig will still twitch while and after it bleeds out.
 That's normal: the brain's last commands reach the muscles via the nerves and react accordingly.

 The local laws might not always permit the most pain- and stress-less method.
-It's hard to measure how pain- and stressless each method is.
+It's hard to measure how pain- and stress-less each method is.
 Discussing this topic objectively is hard as it is fueled with ethical, emotional and moral questions.
 For example, some do not daze the animal and just cut the throat with a special knife and a clean cut.[^3] That cut causes an instant death.
 Before they do, they sit next to the animal and send prayers and talk to the animal calmly.[^4]

 Many traditions demand to have a toast on the now dead pig.
 So did we.